Brian-Williams/alpine-lua/README.md

-## Alpine-lua image
+## LUA image

-Image alpine-lua is a small alpine image with LUA installed.
+Image 'lua' is a small image with LUA installed.

 This image is primarily used as a small runtime environment for dynamically/"mostly statically" linked go.
 This image does not come with luarocks and is not specifically built for LUA development.